-Did you know that most people who build a new home go over budget?
-This is somewhat surprising considering most people who build do so to try and save money!
-There are lots of different reasons your build can run over budget.
-Here are the top five causes of budget blowout.
+Building a house on a budget?
+That’s a smart move, but did you know that most people who build a new home go over their home building budget?
+This is somewhat surprising considering most people who choose to build a new home do so to try and save money because building new is more cost-effective than buying an older home and renovating!
+There are lots of different reasons why your new home build can run over budget.
+Here are the top five causes of budget blowout when building a new home.

 1. Not enough time spent planning

-Most people who’ve built often say they wish they’d spent more time planning their build, before construction actually started.
-It’s much easier to change things on a plan, than it is to start moving bricks and mortar or changing plumbing and wiring.
-You may be keen to get started, but you’ll save time in the long run by spending more time on planning in the early stages.
+Most people who’ve built often say they wish they’d spent more time planning their build before construction actually started.
+It’s much easier to change things on a floor plan than it is to start moving bricks and mortar or changing plumbing and wiring.
+You may be keen to get started, but you’ll save time in the long run by spending more time on planning in the early stages to ensure you get the right floor plan for your current and future needs.

 2. Poor quality documentation

 Vague or poor quality documentation can affect the accuracy of the quote you receive.
 It means that everyone involved in the quoting process has to make assumptions.
-This leaves room for error and costing inaccuracies.
+This leaves room for error and costing inaccuracies and avoiding this is one of many reasons why you need to choose the right home builder.

 3. Dreaming too big